Rare Earth hypothesis: The right orbital distance from the right type of star

 All known life requires the complex chemistry of metallic elements.
 The absorption spectrum of a star reveals the presence of metals within, and studies of stellar spectra reveal that many, perhaps most, stars are poor in metals.
 Because heavy metals originate in supernova explosions, metallicity increases in the universe over time.
 Low metallicity characterizes the early universe: globular clusters and other stars that formed when the universe was young, stars in most galaxies other than large spirals, and stars in the outer regions of all galaxies.
 Metal-rich central stars capable of supporting complex life are therefore believed to be most common in the less dense regions of the larger spiral galaxies—where radiation also happens to be weak.

+The chemical composition of a planet can affect the redox conditions at the planet's surface; for example, Hycean planets would have extremely reducing, hydrogen-rich atmospheres, while oxide-rich planets may lose their surface water rapidly through photolysis.
+Complex biospheres may be limited to a small minority of planetary systems with Sun-like compositions.
+For example, Walton et al. (2026) argue that a precise balance of the amount of oxygen in the mantle is necessary to ensure that enough nitrogen and phosphorus remains in the mantle during formation.